Usazoros

 Usazoros hubbardi, commonly known as Hubbard's angel insect, is a species of insect in the order Zoraptera.
-It is native to the tropical and subtropical New World and has expanded its range into the eastern United States, where it lives in piles of sawdust, whereas in the hotter part of its range it lives under the bark of decomposing logs.
+It is native to southern North America and in modern times has expanded its range northwards into the eastern United States, where it lives in piles of sawdust, whereas in the hotter part of its range it lives under the bark of decomposing logs.
 It was named after the American entomologist Henry Guernsey Hubbard, who discovered the insect in the United States.
-It's also the largest known species of angel insects in the world.
+It is also the largest known species of angel insect in the world.

 Description

 Adults are about 3 mm in length and have nine segments in their antennae, while nymphs have eight.
 There are winged and wingless forms in both sexes of the species.
 The winged forms have compound eyes and ocelli, but these are lacking in wingless forms.
 Like termites, the winged forms sometimes shed their wings.

 The wings, when present, are membranous and paddle-shaped, the fore wings being larger than the hind wings.
 The hind legs have distinctive stiff spines on the underside of the femurs.
 The abdomen has eleven segments, with a pair of short cerci at the tip.
 Nymphs are white, gradually changing to brownish as they grow.